shalinjames/ng-movie-rating/README.md

 Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).
 And also publishes the test coverage in the coverage folder.

-## Screenshot of the application
+## Screenshot

 ![screenshot of the application](https://raw.githubusercontent.com/shalinjames/ng-movie-rating/master/application-screenshot.jpeg)

-### Movie rating application features
+### Movie rating application features:

-- Movies are listed as cards with title, actors, genere, ratings in the form of starts
+- Movies are listed as cards with title, actors, banner, genere, rating starts.
 - Movie is ordered as per the movie's rating.
 More the stars, higher the order.
-- User can click on the rating star to choose an appropriate rating for the movie
+- User can click on the rating star to choose an appropriate rating for the movie.
+As soon as user rates the order is rearranged based on the user rating.
 - Top right corner is the randomize button.
-It will assign random rating to random movie in every second until it is stopped
+It will assign random rating to random movie in every second until it is stopped.